nicolas-van/win-cmd-escaper/README.md

 So if you want to contribute to this project, which you are very welcome to do, please:

 * Do not cite any Internet link in the issues supposedly explaining the behavior of CMD or Powershell.
-I made my point clear regarding the fact I'm very convinced they are a total waste of time.
+I made my point clear regarding the fact I'm totally convinced they are a total waste of time.
-* Try to mostly work using the unit tests, they are our one and only source of truth.
+* Try to mostly work using the unit tests, they are our one and only source of truth in this arsh world.
 * Take into account the fact that the unit tests *must* run in Github Actions using Github's Windows runners.